 Are Outside Trips Available?

 The Ton A Wandah trips program provides an excellent opportunity for campers to broaden their camp experience.
 Typical trips will include backpacking in Pisgah National Forest, whitewater rafting the Nantahala, Pigeon, or Chatooga Rivers, day trip hikes in the wilderness areas, rock climbing, rappelling, and visits to the Biltmore Estate and the Carl Sandburg Home.
-There is an additional charge for those trips that require a fee.
+There is an additional charge for some out of camp trips (Out of Camp Trips).
 Should a camper reserve a space and withdraw or miss the trip for any reason other than illness, the extra fee will be forfeited.

 Do you offer an equestrian program?

 Ton-A-Wandah’s riding program is second to none, built upon a tradition of equestrian excellence.
 Our stables are a place where beginners can learn the basics and experienced riders can seek out new challenges.
-The camp’s solid reputation in this field has been earned through three quarters-century’s commitment to hiring gifted instructors and maintaining an exceptional group of horses, none other than the University of South Carolina Equestrian Team’s horses.
+The camp’s solid reputation in this field has been earned through three quarters-century’s commitment to hiring gifted instructors and maintaining an exceptional group of horses.

 Instruction in jumping is available to qualified riders who have written parental consent.
 Our graceful jumpers love to clear the rails, and no rider ever forgets the thrill of sharing those leaps.
 Riding for Juniors is structured with their special needs in mind.
 Their classes are scheduled in harmony with the more advanced groups, and their horses are the most docile in the stable.
 This separate attention allows the younger girls to gain confidence and control without distraction.
 Each girl progresses at her own pace, and there is no pressure to advance beyond basic equestrian skills.

 Horseback riding is offered to all campers every other day as part of the traditional camp program and the fee is included in the regular camp fee.
-There is a special daily riding program six days a week for an additional $375 per session.
-Parents must pre-register the camper on the enclosed application.
-We will not be responsible for campers enrolled in the daily riding program who do not ride six days a week due to out-of-camp trips, weather conditions, etc. Enrollment in Daily Riding is limited to 15 campers per session.
+There is a special daily riding program six days a week for an additional $400 per session.
+Parents must pre-register the camper through the horseback riding form.
+We will not be responsible for campers enrolled in the daily riding program who do not ride six days a week due to out-of-camp trips, weather conditions, etc. Enrollment in Daily Riding is limited to 12 campers per session.
 Please call the camp office if you have questions about our riding program.